Ideas on Swapping a Weber Carburetor on a Subaru EA82 Engine

 ► Solving problems untold by the Manuals.

 ► Jetting for the EA82 to be used between Sea Level and ~ 6500 Feet (2000 Mts) Altitude.

-► Proper P.C.V.
-(Positive Crankcase Ventilation) Hoses Setup.
+► Proper routing for the P.C.V.
+(Positive Crankcase Ventilation) System's Hoses.

 ► A much better Adapter Plate than the one designed for the EA82.

 ► What to do with the ASV, EGR, etc...

 ► Installing an Oil Catch Can on the P.C.V.
 System.